Ten day campervan trip around Iceland

 If you need to satisfy your desires for a good coffee, this town will fulfill those.

-Hike at Trolls seat.
-The hike starts from the parking lot located on the east side of the fjord.
+The hike starts from the campervan parking lot located on the east side of the fjord.
 The trail is short but challenging as it is very steep.
 It takes approximately 30 minutes to reach the seat which lies 225 meters above the fjord.

 Stop at Dynjandi waterfall.